yiwei-C/CI_Framework/README.md

 ##How to Run the Pipeline as is

-Down the example project from
+Down the sample project from

     git clone https://github.com/Rootnotfound/Beta